-World famous festivals, numerous family activities, outdoor recreation, and engaging theatre and arts venues.
+World famous festivals, a vibrant downtown, numerous family activities, outdoor recreation, and engaging theatre and arts venues.

-Yes, the Quad Cities has something for everyone.
+Does the Quad Cities have something for everyone?
+Absolutely.

 No matter the season, the Quad Cities has room for you to frolic outdoors on miles and miles of trails.

 According to U.S. News & World Report, St. Ambrose is one of the best schools in the country for providing academic financial aid to veterans and active-duty service members.